 - 5.3.16.
-SBE Participation on Non-City Contracts.
-To receive credit for this GFE, the Proposer must document that during the 120 Day period before the Proposal due date, the Proposer used SBEs on non-City contracts where the SBE subcontract value equaled or exceeded the amount the Proposer would have to pay SBEs to meet the SBE Goal for the Service Contract at issue.
-To receive credit for this item, Proposers must document for each non-City subcontract counted as part of the total: (a) the name of the project and the parties to the subcontract; (b) the name of the SBEs the Proposer paid on the project; (c) the amount the Proposer paid to each SBE; and (d) any additional documentation requested by the Program Manager for verification purposes. - 5.3.17.
 Working With a New SBE.
-To receive credit for this GFE, the Proposer must document that during the 120-Day period before the Proposal due date, the Proposer hired an SBE that the Proposer had not previously contracted with to perform at least \$3,000 of work, whether on a City contract or other contract.
-To receive credit for this item, Proposers must document: (a) the name of the project on which the Proposer hired the new SBE; (b) the name of the new SBE the Proposer hired; (c) the amount paid or estimated to be paid to the new SBE; and (d) any additional documentation requested by the Program Manager for verification purposes. - 5.4.
-GFE Items For Which Points Are Not Assigned.
-If a Proposer can document that it satisfied one or more GFE categories in Section 5.3 for which the City did not assign any points, the Proposer may receive the lowest GFE points assigned to a GFE category if the effort is deemed meaningful and meritorious by the KBU administering the Service Contract and the Program Manager. - 5.5.
-GFE and GFE Statement of Compliance Form (Form 5).
-To demonstrate GFE compliance, a Proposer shall complete a Good Faith Efforts Compliance Form ("Form 5"), which shall list each of the GFE categories outlined in Section 5.3 and any additional criteria that the Program Manager may establish from time to time. - 5.5.1.
+To receive credit for this GFE, the Proposer must: (a) commit to hire a "New SBE" (as defined below) to provide goods or services totaling at least \$10,000 on the Contract at issue, and (b) calculate and document the New SBE commitment in the manner set forth in Sections 3.2 through 3.7 of this Part D. As used herein, "New SBE" means an SBE that was certified as an SBE for the first time during the year prior to Proposal Opening. - 5.3.17.
+Exceeded SBE Goal by More Than 50% on Past Project.
+To receive credit for this GFE, the Proposer must document that during the 2 years prior to Proposal Opening the Proposer exceeded the SBE Goal on a City Contract of equal or greater value by more than 50%.
+This GFE is measured by actual payments to SBEs as opposed to commitments.
+A Proposer "exceeds the SBE Goal" for purposes of this GFE when its total payments to SBEs on the Contract exceed the SBE Goal by more than 50% of the SBE Goal (the "50% Payment Threshold").
+A Proposer may receive credit for this GFE during the time period that begins when the 50% Payment Threshold is first reached and extends for 2 years after completion of the applicable project. - 5.4.
+GFE and GFE Statement of Compliance Form (Form 5) and Additional Documentation.
+To demonstrate GFE compliance, a Proposer shall complete a Good Faith Efforts Compliance Form ("Form 5"), which shall list each of the GFE categories outlined in Section 5.3 and any additional criteria that the Program Manager may establish from time to time. - 5.4.1.
 The Proposer must submit Form 5 within the time specified in the City Solicitation Documents.
 If the City does not specify a time, the Proposer must submit Form 5 within 3 Business Days after the City requests it.
-The City may request Form 5 from all Proposers, or may limit such request to one Proposer or a group of Proposers (including the lowest cost Proposers, a group of randomly selected Proposers, Proposers that have had compliance issues in the past or such other categories as the City may deem appropriate). - 5.5.2.
+The City may request Form 5 from all Proposers, or may limit such request to one Proposer or a group of Proposers (including the lowest cost Proposers, a group of randomly selected Proposers, Proposers that have had compliance issues in the past or such other categories as the City may deem appropriate). - 5.4.2.
 In addition to Form 5, the City shall be entitled to request any further documentation or information that the City deems reasonably necessary to verify a Proposer's compliance with the Good Faith Efforts requirements.
-The Proposer shall provide such information within 3 Business Days after receiving a request from the City, unless otherwise agreed in writing by the City.
+The Proposer shall provide such information within 3 Business Days after receiving a request from the City, unless otherwise specified in writing by the City. - 5.4.3.
+If Form 5 is not due with the Proposal, the Proposer shall: (a) certify in its Proposal that it has either met the GFE Goal or complied with the GFE requirements; and (b) agree in writing that failure by the Proposer to provide documentation evidencing such compliance within the time period required by the City shall constitute a forfeiture of the Proposer's bid bond, if any, and shall entitle the City to recover under the bid bond as though the Proposer had refused to execute a contract with the City to perform the Proposal.